RobertaDelrio/MiRo-training/README.md

 The possibilities are the following:
 * **"Good"** - The robot expresses a cheerful and noisy behaviour and requires to be touched by the user to calm down.
 * **"Bad"** - The robot becomes upsed for being scolded and turn its back to the user.
 * **"Let's go out"** - The robot leaves the charge to the user that can control its body movement with gestures.
+The gesture to use are summarized [here](https://ibb.co/4MggTyw)
 * **"Play"** - The robot "follows" the movement of a red ball.
 * **"Kill"** - The robot becomes angry.
 It lights up in red and produces pirate sounds.
 * **"Sleep"** - The robot goes in a resting mode.
 It disables the activation command.
 Hence, it is not able anymore to execute the other commands until a new command "Miro" wakes it up.